deacona/the-ball-is-round/notebooks/output/boro_01_current_market_value.md

-**ANALYSIS:** After we added more preprocessing (missing value imputer, scaling and OHE) the training and test scores  balanced out but now - after adding additional features - the training score has got much better whilst the test score has dropped off so we are quite possibly overfitting.
+**ANALYSIS:** After we added more preprocessing (missing value imputer, scaling and OHE) the training and test scores  balanced out, whereas adding additional features improved the training score but worsened the test score.
+Using regularization has started to bring them back into balance... but still a long way from a _good_ score.

 ![png](boro_01_current_market_value_files/boro_01_current_market_value_92_0.png)